mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ## Co-Processing Mode in AI Accelerators

-AI Accelerators often work in tandem with main CPU to offload the heavy computation tasks.
+AI Accelerators often work in tandem with the main CPU to offload the heavy computation tasks.
 The main CPU is responsible for the general purpose tasks and the AI Accelerators are responsible for the heavy computation tasks.
 This is usually called co-processing.
 Here is a simple diagram to show how the AI Accelerators work with the main CPU.
 Here is some brief nomenclature for co-processing:

 - **Host**: The main CPU.
 It is responsible for the main flow of the program.
 It orchestrates the task by loading the main data and handling input/output operations.
 In co-processing mode, the host initiates the process, transfers data to AI Accelerators, and receives the results.
 It handles all the non-computation logic and leaves the number crunching to the AI Accelerators.